 Summer Opportunities – Internships, camps, and other summer programs are important ways for our students to gain the experiences that help make them college-ready.
 All of our campuses support our students to apply for Duke TIP in 7th grade, and then participate in summer experiences like NOLS and Outward Bound, go on a service trip to another country, or serve in an internship during high school.

 Traditions – Early in the school year, each of our schools has a ceremony to publicly welcome the new sixth graders into the YES Prep family.
-At many campuses, it is a ‘Y’ ceremony where the youngest class officially ‘earns their Y’ and gets cheered on by the entire student body.
+At many campuses, it is a ‘Y’ ceremony where the youngest class is officially welcomed into the YES Prep family.

 College Acceptance Rituals – Each campus has a unique ritual for celebrating each college acceptance letter our students receive.
 On our Southwest campus, for example, at a certain time each day seniors can come bang the Maverick Gong, which can be heard throughout campus.
 A student from each class then runs over to learn which college they were accepted to and returns to announce it to their class.
 Rituals like this one allow our students to celebrate each other and enable our youngest students to see how close and real their college dreams are.